sFractal-Podii/Blinky_haha_new/docs/generate_sbom.md

 # Background

-This guide will assist in the process of generating a Software Bill-of-Materials (SBoM) for Mix projects, in (CycloneDX format)[https://cyclonedx.org/].
+This guide will assist in the process of generating a Software Bill-of-Materials (SBoM) for Mix projects, in [CycloneDX format](https://cyclonedx.org/).

 ## Installation